Blockchain technology explained with 5 industry examples

 Let's understand it better using an example.

 Suppose we have a chain of 3 blocks.
 Each block contains some data, the hash of the block, and the hash of the previous block.
 Consider a hash as a unique number that's generated based on the input.
 Hashing algorithms take input of any length and return an output, i.e. hash of fixed length.
-You can see hashing in action using this tool by Anders Brownworth.
+You can see hashing in action using This tool by Anders Brownworth.

 Imagine a hacker attacks block 2 and tries to change the data.
 This causes the hash of block 2 to change which in turn makes block 3 and all following blocks invalid because they no longer store a valid hash of the previous block.
 This is how blockchain has attained immutability.
 Even the smallest change in data is immediately noticed and nullified by each preceding block.